-Getting addiction treatment help, that meets your needs near Michaelston-Super-Ely can be challenging...but help *is* available.
+Getting alcohol or drug addiction treatment help, that meets your needs near Michaelston-Super-Ely can be challenging...but help *is* available.

 No two people are alike, so the time it takes for the detox phase to last will depend on things like the length of dependency, the history of addiction and the degree to which the dependency has taken hold of the body.

-These will help you move on from residential treatment back into life outside the clinic and allow you to plan ahead to prevent any triggers which may cause a relapse.
+These will help you move on from residential treatment back into life outside the clinic and at this stage you are able to look ahead to plan for the support you may need to prevent succumbing to the addictive triggers which may cause relapse.

 Who Is Best Suited To Rehab?